Liege-Killer

 Liege Killer is a science fiction novel by American writer Christopher Hinz.
 The book and its sequels Ash Ock and The Paratwa are set in human colonies in orbit around a desolated post-apocalyptic Earth.

 The antagonists of the books are the Paratwa, a new species resulting from experimentation on human embryos in the near future.
-They are a single consciousness occupying pairs of telepathically linked bodies.
-The Paratwa are highly skilled warriors but look like normal people; the only way to identify a Paratwa match is by inflicting a great deal of pain upon one of them, and observing the pain in the other.
+They are a single consciousness occupying a pair of telepathically linked bodies.
+The Paratwa are highly skilled warriors but look like normal people; the only way to identify a Paratwa match is by inflicting strong pain upon one of them and observing the reaction in the other.

-The books follow the activities of humans and Paratwa as these old enemies are reunited more than a century after the earth's apocalypse, during which humans had believed the Paratwa were extinct.
+The books follow the activities of humans and Paratwa as these old enemies are reunited more than a century after the Earth's apocalypse, during which humans had believed the Paratwa were extinct.

 The novel won the Compton Crook Award in 1988.

 In 2013, Liege-Killer was adapted into a graphic novel, Binary, also written by Chris Hinz, and illustrated by Jon Proctor.